 Step 3.
 Choose the restore point related to the problematic app, driver, or update, and then select "Next" > "Finish".

-The time a System Restore takes depends on the number of files on your system.
-If the restore point just created a few days ago, the whole process should only take 25 to 40 minutes.
+The time a System Restore takes depends on the number of files on your system, with the process taking around 25 to 40 minutes if the restore point is recent.

 Here you can download Qiling Backup from the button below, and follow the guide to see how to make a system backup.

 Step 1.
-To backup only Windows 10 on your computer, please directly choose the option "System backup" on the "Backup and recovery" home page.
+To backup only Windows 10 on your computer, choose the option "System backup" on the "Backup and recovery" home page.

 Step 3.
-Once all the basic settings were made, click "Proceed".
-Wait for a while you will create a full Windows 10 backup to protect your system from unexpected disasters.
+Once all the basic settings are made, click "Proceed".
+A full Windows 10 backup will be created, protecting your system from unexpected disasters.

-Windows Me, Windows XP (Home and Professional Editions), Windows Vista (all editions), Windows 7 (all editions), Windows 8 (all editions), and Windows 10.
+Windows Me, Windows XP (Home and Professional Editions), Windows Vista (all editions), Windows 7 (all editions), Windows 8 (all editions), and Windows 10 are the operating systems that support the Windows Media Player.

-They don't.
-The System Restore is automatically turned on, but at least 200M of free hard disk space is required.
-If the hard disk does not have 200M available space, the System Restore function will be automatically disabled, and it will be turned on again once there is enough space.
+System Restore is automatically turned on, but requires at least 200M of free hard disk space to function.
+If the hard disk lacks this space, System Restore is disabled until enough space becomes available.